zonemaster/zonemaster-gui/docs/FAQ/gui-faq-en.md

 #### 4. Zonemaster returns "Error" or "Warning" for my domain name.
 What does it mean?
 It depends on which test failed for your domain name.
 Each test are accompanied with one or several messages describing the issues found.
-You can also get further insight about each test from the [Implemented Test Cases] document.
+You can also get further insight about each test from the [Defined Test Cases] document.

 <a name="q5"></a>
 #### 5. How can Zonemaster distinguish between what is right and wrong?
 The judgement of Zonemaster is primarily based on the DNS standards as defined in [RFCs].
 It also bases its judgement on DNS best practices, which can be more loosely defined.
-All Zonemaster tests are defined in [Test Case Specifications][Implemented Test Cases] in which the references to the standard documents for that test case are found.
+All Zonemaster tests are defined in [Test Case Specifications][Defined Test Cases] in which the references to the standard documents for that test case are found.

 The descriptions of message levels such as *notice*, *warning* and *error* are found